Skip to main content

 Biofilms

 Biofilms are structured communities of microorganisms that adhere to surfaces and are embedded in a self-produced extracellular matrix.
-In biofilms, prokaryotic cells exhibit metabolic cooperation, allowing them to share nutrients and protect each other from environmental stresses, which enhances their survival and functionality.
+This matrix facilitates metabolic cooperation among the cells, allowing them to share nutrients, protect against environmental stresses, and resist antimicrobial agents.
+Biofilms are common in natural, industrial, and clinical settings, illustrating a key example of metabolic cooperation.

 Recommended video: